History, tourist information, and nearby accommodation

 Carving on timber beams inside the house suggests a date in the 14th century but the style of construction is typical of the 15th century.
 The building is laid out with a three-room design typical of late medieval farmhouses, when society shifted from one-room living to separate rooms for different activities, prompted in part by a growing desire for privacy.

 Entrance is through an arched wooden doorway added around 1600.
 The entrance gives access to a traditional screens passage going straight through the house.
-Of one side of the passage is a doorway to the parlour, and on the other is a doorway to the hall.
+On one side of the passage is a doorway to the parlour, and on the other is a doorway to the hall.
 Both the hall and parlour have hooded fireplaces.
+These are the best rooms in the house, with decorative moulding on the timber beams and projecting hoods over the fireplaces.

 The parlour may have been used for conducting business as well as offering a space for the family to relax.
 The parlour originally had a stone washbasin, an item you would only expect to see in a high-status residence.
 The basin is now at the church in Goodrington.
 A similar basin was in the hall, and that is now in Paignton parish church.